fossabot/protocol-1/README.md

 [$DAWG](https://etherscan.io/token/0x51c5d692dd53872ce3f4bf5d97b94892a9619c63) will also be used to bootstrap a DAO that will govern the Inumaki ecosystem of products and libraries.
 We will always remain open-source, open-standard and have built in mechanisms to decentralize the community more & more from the core founding team as it grows in a exponential fashion.
 This includes, but is not limited to, the liquidity lock we have placed on the founding team's funds which is viewable [here](https://team.finance/view-coin/0x51c5D692Dd53872Ce3f4BF5D97B94892a9619c63?name=Inumaki&symbol=DAWG) and [here](https://team.finance/view-coin/0x6471Ed9CD4B27d33afF1085E71f7F797dD97697A?name=Inumaki&symbol=DAWG).

 We loved watching web1.0 + web2.0 be built and enjoyed interacting/participating with all the virtual communities as they grew and cultural impacts like memes that came from it.
-This is because at our heart and core, we are just another 'memecoin'.
+This is because at our heart and core, we are just another 'memecoin' obsessed with dogs.

 But don't be deceived - we have a deeper vendetta hidden beneath the surface. . . a vendetta against the increasingly opaque centralization of decentralized solutions and financial products being built for the new Web disguised by the form of 'investors', 'foundations', 'advisors' and 'talent acquisition'.